Larissa Muldoon

-Larissa Muldoon (born 11 March 1991), from Ballybofey, County Donegal, is a rugby union player for Railway Union, Ulster rugby and the Irish Rugby Football Union.
+Larissa Muldoon (born 11 March 1991), from Cappry, County Donegal, is a former rugby union player for Railway Union, Ulster rugby and Ireland women's national rugby union team.
+Since 2023 she has worked as a coach with Connacht Rugby and the Ireland women's team.

-Her first sport was ladies gaelic football which she played for Donegal at Under-14 and Under-16 level.
+Her first sport was Ladies' Gaelic football which she played for Donegal at Under-14 and Under-16 level, winning All-Ireland medals with both teams as a full-forward.

+Playing career

 She made her debut for the Ireland women's rugby union team at the age of 19, just two years after taking up the sport.

 She played for Ulster's U18s and seniors first and her selection for Ireland was prompted by the Cardiff Metropolitan University who sent a video of her in action to the Irish Rugby Football Union.

 Muldoon was a member of the Ireland team that won its first ever Six Nations and Grand Slam in 2013 and also a member when they won the 2015 Women's Six Nations.

 She also represented at the 2014 Women's Rugby World Cup held in France where they had a historic victory over New Zealand's Black Ferns and finished fourth.

 She played for Ireland at the 2017 Women's Rugby World Cup.

 In 2021 she was selected at scrum-half in the Irish women's Team of the Decade by the Front Row Union website.
 She has amassed 48 caps for the Ireland women's rugby union team but was unavailable for selection in 2021 due to injury.